Skip to Content

 Can I still use my existing system?
 Is hooking up to the new system mandatory?

-Yes, you can continue using your existing system - connecting to the new system is not mandatory (but is highly recommended).Keep in mind, after the five-year connection window ends, you will be responsible for trucked water delivery and wastewater collection to your home.
+Yes, you can continue using your existing system - connecting to the new system is not mandatory (but is highly recommended).Keep in mind, after the connection window ends, you will be responsible for trucked water delivery and wastewater collection to your home.
 And, if you do decide to connect to your community's RWSS system, you will be responsible for the full cost.

 Can I sell my house without connecting to the RWSS system?